MaorSabag/Steganography-LSB/README.md

 > Original Author: Maor Sabag

-A python script to decode a binary message into an image and decrypting it.
+A python script to encode a binary message into an image and decode it.

 # Usage